mkierzenka/SWDevProj/report/doc.md

   * Methods:
     * bool containsKey(Key): does the distributed array's key list contain the given key?
     * void addKey(Key): add the given key to the distributed array's list of keys
     * get(Key, size_t): get the value for the specified key from the distributed array.
-Check the cache first and if the cache does not contain the data, then make a call too the KV store; one for each type
+Check the cache first and if the cache does not contain the data, then make a call to the KV store; one for each type
     * Key getKeyAtIndex(size_t): return key at the given index in the array
     * void setStore(KVStore): this method will be used to pass a store into the distributed array; the store will come from the dataframe initially and move down the hierarchy (dataframe -> columnarray -> column -> distributed array)
     * Serialization and deserialization methods

 * Cache: class that represents a cache within a distributed array.
-Holds the data of some of the array's keys. keys array; the value will be the deserialized data.Holds the actual, deserialized data for improved retrieval efficiency.
-The cache will be limited in size and will be refreshed occasionally.
-We currently use a FIFO strategy to refresh the cache; if we want to add a new item to the cache but it is full, then we remove the element that has been in there the longest
+Holds the deserialized data of some of the distributed array's keys.
+The cache is limited in size and will be refreshed occasionally.
+We currently use a FIFO strategy to refresh the cache; if we want to add a new item to the cache but it is full, then we remove the element that has been in there the longest.
+Decided to store the deserialized data for improve retrieval efficiency.

   * Fields:
-    * maxSize_ (size_t): defines a maximum size of the cache; the cache's map cannot hold more than this amount of elements at any given time
+    * maxSize_ (size_t): defines a maximum size of the cache; the cache's map cannot hold more than
+      this amount of elements at any given time
     * data_ (Map): this map will hold the data within the cache.
-The keys will be Key objects, and they will map to the serialized data.
+The keys will be Key objects, and they will map to the deserialized data.
     * keyOrder_ (Queue): this queue will keep the order in which keys are added to the cache.
 This will help us update our cache by adding and removing elements on a FIFO basis

   * Methods:
     * bool containsKey(Key): does the map contain data for the given key?